 From the verb fâ, you have now encountered the imperative forms fasìn (first-person plural) and fasêt (second-person plural).

 You will notice the imperative paronait has le attached to it; le stands in here for la tiere: paronaitle (rule it).

 Review now the forms taken by the Friulian for all:

 dut il mês

 dute la vore

 You first encountered the verb zontâ (to add) in the post pertaining to Gjenesi 1:1-10; it did not appear in a verse there, but it did appear in the notes.

 In this verse, you have yet another second-person plural imperative: viodêt.
-You will have guessed this comes from the verb viodi (to see).
-This is the second time you are encountering a second-person plural imperative ending in êt: viodêt, fasêt.
+You will have guessed that this comes from the verb viodi (to see).
+This is the second time that you are encountering a second-person plural imperative ending in êt: viodêt, fasêt.
 The others have ended in ait: jemplait, paronait, etc.